 Staging a WordPress site on a Server

 Going from local to live server can be time-consuming.
 Staging your website directly on a live server can save you a lot of time.
-You can go about this in two ways: use a staging service provider or use a plugin.
+You can go about this in two ways: use the staging option from your hosting providers or use a WordPress plugin.

 Using a Staging Service Provider